shreehank22/Adaptive-PID-Control-for-Quadrotor-UAVs-Using-Feedback-Linearization-and-Deep-Reinforcement-Learning/README.md

 # **Adaptive PID Control for Quadrotor UAVs Using Feedback Linearization and Deep Reinforcement Learning**

 This repository contains MATLAB and Simulink files for the implementation of an adaptive control strategy for a nonlinear quadrotor UAV.
-The core objective is to improve trajectory tracking and robustness using a Deep Reinforcement Learning (DRL) agent—specifically, **Twin Delayed Deep Deterministic Policy Gradient (TD3)**—to dynamically tune the gains of PID and MPC controllers in real time.
+The core objective is to improve trajectory tracking and robustness using a Deep Reinforcement Learning (DRL) agent—specifically,**Deep Deterministic Policy Gradient (DDPG)** and **Twin Delayed Deep Deterministic Policy Gradient (TD3)**—to dynamically tune the gains of PID controllers in real time.

 ---

 ## **Project Overview**

 Quadrotor UAVs are nonlinear, underactuated systems with significant sensitivity to external disturbances.
 Classical controllers like PID and MPC are limited by their fixed gain structures and offline tuning methods.
-This project integrates TD3 with:
+This project integrates DDPG and TD3 with:

 * **Adaptive PID Control**: TD3 tunes $K_p, K_i, K_d$ gains online.
 * **Feedback Linearization (FBL)**: Used to linearize quadrotor dynamics before controller design.